 The New York Times recently published an article expressing this sentiment, and the New York Times is like your aunt Debbie—if they’re talking about it, that means everyone else has been talking about it for years.

 The sentiment doesn’t seem to fit reality, though.
 ISIS is about as threatening as a horde of rampaging chimpanzees, and for the same, low-IQ reason.
-Just get out of their way and they’ll destroy themselves.
+Simply get out of their way and they’ll destroy themselves.

-That Ray Rice thing happened, which makes it seem like America is devolving into total misogyny.
+That Ray Rice thing happened, which makes it seem like America is devolving into misogyny.
 But it proved the opposite.
 Everybody got pissed at Ray Rice when they saw the video.
 It’s a victory for women and how far we’ve come.

 Obama is a moron, but that’s per the usual of every president since Andrew Jackson.